On Heroes and Tombs: Plot summary

 Nineteen-year-old Martín Castillo is a boy from Buenos Aires trying to find his path in life.
 He meets and falls in love with Alejandra Vidal Olmos, who with her father Fernando represents the "old", post-colonial and autochthonous Argentina, which is seen mutating amid a strange and unsettling "new" world.
 The novel gives an evocative portrait of the city of Buenos Aires and its people.

+Characters

+Primary characters in the novel include: